+If there are other cats in your household, a slow introduction is very important.
 For more information, see Introducing Cats in the Behavior & Training section of our website.

-ARRIVING HOME WITH YOUR KITTEN
+ARRIVING HOME WITH YOUR CAT

-Resist the urge to lavish your kitten with attention the moment you bring her home-it's tough, we know.
-But it's important to let her adjust to her new home (and territory) in her own time.
+Territory and a predictable routine are key elements of feline happiness.
+Cats thrive when they know a) which part of the world is theirs and b) what to expect from their human family.
+That's why it's best to resist the urge to lavish your cat with attention the moment you bring her home, and instead let her adjust to her new home (and territory) in her own time.
 A calm, unhurried transition at a feline-appropriate pace can prevent many stress-related behavior problems, such as digging, biting, scratching, excessive grooming, and litter box aversion.